 Rely on your instincts.
 Should someone make you feel uneasy or something cause you to have an uncomfortable feeling, leave and move away from that person or place.

 Be familiar with the people where you work and get to know your neighbors.
-Find the location of the closest police station and local fire department, know where there may be any public telephones (in case you loose your cell), map the location of the hospitals, and become away of any stores or restaurants in the area that stay open late.
+Find the location of the closest police station and local fire department, know where there may be any public telephones (in case you lose your cell), map the location of the hospitals, and become away of any stores or restaurants in the area that stay open late.

 Personal Security While On Foot at Night or in the Day